VERITAS-Observatory/V2DL3/README.md

 Convert an anasum output file to DL3.
 The following input is required:
 - anasum file for a given run
-- effective area file for the corresponding cut applied during the preparation of the anasum file
+- effective area file for the corresponding cut applied during the preparation of the anasum file (DL3 version)

 Example for point-like analysis:
 ```